General information on TSEs

 Prion (diseases), TSE (Transmissible spongiform encephalopathy), Animal diseases

-Transmissible spongiform encephalopathies—prion diseases—are human and animal diseases affecting the central nervous system and more specifically the brain and spinal cord) in humans and animals.
+Transmissible spongiform encephalopathies, or prion diseases, affect the central nervous system (brain and spinal cord) in humans and animals.
 Some of them can be transmitted through food.
-They are caused by unconventional transmissible agents known as prions, particularly resistant to conventional inactivation processes.
-These diseases are always fatal and there is currently no treatment.
+They are caused by prions, which are particularly resistant to conventional disinfection procedures.
+These diseases are always fatal and there is currently no treatment available.

 What are TSEs?

-Some of these diseases can be transmitted through food.
-Also known as “mad cow disease”, BSE in its classical form was caused by cattle eating contaminated meat-and-bone meal, which used to be added to their feed.
-In humans, the variant of the Creutzfeldt-Jakob disease (vCJD) is caused by the BSE agent, transmitted to humans through the consumption of tissue, especially nervous tissue, from affected animals.
+Some TSEs can be transmitted through food.
+The classical form of "mad cow disease" (BSE) was due to cattle consuming contaminated meat-and-bone meal, which used to be added to their feed.
+In humans, the variant of the Creutzfeldt-Jakob disease is caused by the BSE agent, transmitted through the consumption of tissue – especially nerve tissue – from infected animals.

-Identified in 1996 among abnormally young patients whose clinical signs differed from the classical Creutzfeldt-Jakob disease, this TSE is the result of human contamination by the agent causing bovine spongiform encephalopathy (BSE).
+Identified in 1996 among abnormally young patients whose clinical signs differed from the classical forms of Creutzfeldt-Jakob disease, this TSE is the result of human contamination by the agent causing bovine spongiform encephalopathy (BSE).

-Other known TSEs include kuru (Papua New Guinea), Gerstmann-Sträussler-Scheinker disease and fatal familial insomnia (FFI) have also been described.
+Cases of Kuru (Papua New Guinea), Gerstmann-Sträussler-Scheinker disease and fatal familial insomnia (FFI) have also been described.

 Bovine spongiform encephalopathy (BSE)

-Identified for the first time in 1986, the number of infected cattle rose drastically in the United Kingdom, reaching a peak in 1992 with 37,280 cases identified in cattle in that year alone.
-The disease affected the rest of Europe and some other countries—more especially Japan, the United States and Canada—but to a much lesser extent than the UK outbreak.
-Epidemiological research quickly determined that the causal agent was transmitted through contaminated meat-and-bone meal probably not heated to a high enough temperature before being fed to cattle.
+Identified for the first time in the United Kingdom in 1986, the number of infected cattle rose drastically in the UK, reaching a peak in 1992 with 37,280 cases identified in cattle in that year alone.
+The disease also affected the rest of Europe and some other countries (Japan, the United States and Canada) but to a much lesser extent than the UK outbreak.
+Epidemiological research quickly determined that the pathogen responsible for this disease was being transmitted through contaminated meat-and-bone meal added to cattle feed.

-From 1986 to 2004, it was thought that there was only one BSE prion, with the same biochemical signature in all detected cases.
-However, in 2004 two new biochemical profiles were discovered, subsequently named atypical L- or H-type BSE.
-There are as yet few scientific data on the distribution of this prion in animal tissues or the epidemiology of these forms of BSE.
+From 1986 to 2004, it was thought that there was only one BSE agent, with the prion having an invariable biochemical signature in all detected cases.
+However, in 2004, two new biochemical profiles were discovered and named atypical BSE.
+There are few scientific data available on the distribution of this prion in the tissues of these animals or on the epidemiology of these forms.
 The regular occurrence of such cases at very low frequencies suggests that they may be spontaneous.

 Scrapie in sheep and goats